valvers/valvers.website.src/docs/open-software/gcc/weak-function-attributes.md

 # Weak Function Attributes

 In GCC it’s possible to have weak and strong function attributes.
-Two strongly names functions cannot be present in code objects being linked.
+Two strongly named functions cannot be present in code objects being linked.
 This would be an error produced by the linker – it doesn’t know how to resolve two symbols with the same name.
 A simple example of this would be to compile two copies of the same file, which works fine, and then try to link them – this will then fail because there are multiple references for the same symbol.